v-cakoll/docs.it-it/docs/framework/unmanaged-api/hosting/iclrruntimeinfo-getinterface-method.md

 #### <a name="parameters"></a>Parametri
  `rclsid`
- [in] L'interfaccia CLSID per la coclasse.
+ [in] L'interfaccia CLSID della coclasse.

  `riid`
  [in] L'IID richiesti `rclsid` interfaccia.